 Criminal Justice Reform

-Before we can talk about how to reform the criminal justice system, we need to address how we view every aspect of it, starting with the very definition of what makes someone a criminal.
+Before we can talk about how to reform the criminal legal system, we need to address how we view every aspect of it, starting with the very definition of what how we define criminal behavior.

-The act of committing a crime is just that – a single act, not necessarily the defining aspect of who someone is.
+The act of committing a crime is just that – a single act, not the defining aspect of who someone is.
 And yes, as part of the societal contract we all share an understanding that laws are there for a reason.
-If you break those laws, the thinking goes, we have very little recourse but to enact a harsh punishment in an attempt to change that behavior.
+The question America needs to answer is how we went from a rate of under 100 per 100,000 in prison and jail, to over 400?
+What happened that turned America into the world’s leader in incarceration, at a cost of over $180 billion a year?
+How did America become a place that embraced policy that acts as if we have no recourse but to enact a harsh punishment in an attempt to change criminal behavior?

 Too often, our society uses this punishment as a crutch.
 It’s much easier to say that “rules are rules” and base the relationship between people and the system entirely on consequences.
 Rather than base a system on equality and respect, we base it on punishment, because punishment is easier.